jakarmy/swift-summary/README.md

 ####Keep in mind:exclamation:
-The Swift language is still under rapid development, which means that the documentation is changing all the time.
+The Swift language is still under rapid development, which means that the documentation is changing all the time, and some sections might break at a given time.
-This summary is up to date with Swift v2.2.
-This means that, as the language is updated, some sections in the summary might break.

 ####You can help too!